 The project – there’s an award-winning album, a book and a stage show as well as a concert presentation – is a moving testament to Anderson’s gospel roots as the daughter and grand-daughter of Pentecostal preachers, and her personal journey from the Deep South to the UK, and thence to Bristol, where her musician son, Bobby, lives.

-To hear Carleen Anderson’s astonishingly soulful voice backed by her own keyboards and an all-star quartet in the authentically churchy setting of St George’s is going to be one of the musical experiences of the year.
+To hear Carleen Anderson’s astonishingly soulful voice backed by her own keyboards and an all-star quintet in the authentically churchy setting of St George’s is going to be one of the musical experiences of the year.
 It also acts as the official launch party for Bristol’s Americana Weekend, which follows in July (when we will be closed for building work as part of our capital project), and whose complete programme will be announced on the night.

 “She’s not just good, she’s phenomenal.
 Carleen Anderson is one of a kind.”
 James Brown